visoca/SNP-and-genotype-calling/docs/pca.md

 plot(pcs[,3], pcs[,4], main = "PCA using genotype matrix", xlab = "PC3", ylab = "PC4")
 dev.off()
 ```

-We can't see much like this, let's use the information about the samples (race and sex) and use that to assign colours to races and symbols to sexes:
+It seems there is some sort of structure, but we can't tell much more with this kind of plot.
+Let's use the information about the samples (race and sex) and use that to assign colours to races and symbols to sexes:
 ```R
 # Load info about samples
 id.info<-read.table("sample_race_sex.tsv", sep="\t", header=T)